Birth Chart Basics

 • North Node: Your destiny, growth edge, and the uncomfortable but necessary direction you are meant to go.

-How to start reading your chart
+How to start reading your natal chart

 • Identify your Sun, Moon, and Rising signs.